apereo/cas/development/installation/Logout-Single-Signout.md

 {% endhighlight %}

 ###Single Logout Per Service
 Registered applications with CAS have the option to control single logout behavior individually via the [Service Managament](Service-Management.html) component.
+Each registered service in the service registry will include configuration that describes how to the logout request should be submitted.
 This behavior is controlled via the `logoutType` property which allows to specify whether the logout request should be submitted via back/front channel or turned off for this application.

 Sample configuration follows: